Trwyn Du Lighthouse: History

 The Lighthouse has a stepped-base designed to discourage the huge upsurge of waves that had afflicted earlier lighthouses on the site and reduce the force of the water at the bottom of the tower.

 Austere vertical walls, instead of the usual graceful lines of other rock towers, are probably an economy measure.
 The tower has a crenellated stone parapet, in preference to iron railings on the gallery, and narrows in diameter above the half-way point.
 These are features used by Walker in his other lighthouse designs.
 The tower is distinguished by its original three black bands painted on a white background.
 Its also bears the words "NO PASSAGE LANDWARD" on its north and south sides.

 Walker also pioneered, unsuccessfully, the use of a primitive water closet, comprising a specially designed drain exiting at the base of the tower.
 The stepped design of the lighthouse may have helped water exit the closet, but surges of seawater made its use difficult during heavy weather.

 The light-source initially was a 4-wick Argand lamp, set within a first-order fixed catadioptric optic manufactured by Isaac Cookson & co.
 It displayed a fixed red light.

 One of the many lighthouse keepers was Joseph Steer, born in 1831 at Bovey Tracey, Devon.

 Modernisation

 In 1922 Trwyn Du became the first Trinity House lighthouse to be automated, when it was converted to unwatched acetylene operation.

 The lamp was converted to solar power in 1996 and the lighthouse was modernised extensively at that time.

 At present the Lighthouse has a 15,000 candela light that flashes once every 5 seconds and can be seen 12 nmi away.
-Additionally, a 178-kilogram (3½ cwt) fog bell sounds once every thirty seconds.
 There was also a lifeboat station built in 1832, nearby, but this closed in 1915.

 The tower has been unmanned since 1922 and is checked from Holyhead Control Centre.
 In August 2019 Trinity House started trials of a new fog horn, stating, "The bell is activated by an ageing electronic striker mechanism which no longer provides the assurance of reliability which is needed."